LambdAurora/AurorasDecorations/README.md

 ### Features:

+- Amethyst Lantern
+  - Cancels natural mob spawning in a 32 blocks radius around it.
+  - Mobs are afraid of it.
+  - Helps curing zombie villagers.
+  - Can be crafted with 2 amethyst shards and one lantern.
 - Armor stand
   - Right-click with sticks to add arms.
   - Shift-Right-click with shears to hide the base plate.